AnyLog-co/documentation/message broker.md

 run mqtt client where broker = local and user-agent=python and topic=(name="test" and dbms="foglamp" and table=weather and column.timestamp.timestamp="bring [timestamp]" and column.city.str="bring [reading][city]" and column.wind_speed.float="bring [reading][wind_speed]" and column.temperature.float="bring [reading][temperature]" and column.humidity.int="bring [reading][humidity]")
 </pre>
 Note: the key value pair ***broker=local*** replace the assignment of an IP and port (when 3rd parties brokers are used).
-Details on the ***run mqtt client*** command, and the data mapping instructions are available at the [Subscribing to a Broker](https://github.com/AnyLog-co/documentation/blob/master/mqtt.md#subscribing-to-a-broker) section.

 #### Publish data to the broker
 curl --location --request POST '10.0.0.78:7849' \